-- Director of Tourism and Enterprise role ceased on 11 April 2021; - Assistant Director of Corporate Governance role ceased on 23 October 2020; - The Assistant Director of Legal and Democratic Services was also a member of the Corporate Management Team but is not included in the above table as they were an employee of Lewes District Council.
-They left the Council on 23 October 2020; - The above figures are gross of any recharges to Lewes District Council and EHL.
+- Director of Tourism and Enterprise role ceased on 11 April 2021; - The Assistant Director of Legal and Democratic Services was also a member of the Corporate Management Team but is not included in the above table as they were an employee of Lewes District Council.
+They left the Council on 23 October 2020; - The above figures are gross of any recharges to LDC and EHL.

-Senior Management costs are apportioned as follows:
+Senior Management costs are apportioned between the two Councils as follows:

-The Council's share Lewes District Council Eastbourne Homes Ltd
+Eastbourne Borough Council Lewes District Council Eastbourne Homes Ltd

 Shared Chief Executive 50% 50% -

 Deputy Chief Executive 40% 40% 20%

 Chief Finance Officer 40% 40% 20%

 Director of Service Delivery 50% 50% -

 Director of Tourism and Enterprise 80% 20% -

-Assistant Director of Corporate Governance 90% 10%
+Assistant Director of Corporate Governance 90% 10% -